 Heart and Stroke Foundation Big Bike

-The Edmonton office for the last 15 years has participated in the Heart and Stroke Foundation Big Bike for an amazing 15 years.
+The Edmonton office had participated in the Heart and Stroke Foundation Big Bike for an amazing 15 years.
 Riding a 30-person bike around Hawrelak park to promote good heart health.
 Over this time, Bantrel employees have raised over $75,000.

 Brown Bagging for Kids

 BB4CK (Brown Bagging for Calgary’s Kids) is a non-profit charitable organization which provides free lunches in schools to children who otherwise may not have a lunch.
-A small team from Bantrel recently had a wonderful opportunity to help out in a small, hands on and in person way by assembling nearly 1400 lunches.
+A small team from Bantrel had a wonderful opportunity to help out in a small, hands on and in person way by assembling nearly 1400 lunches.
 We look forward to supporting BB4CK in the future.

 In 2021 Bantrel engaged in a new initiative with TreeCanada, a national not-for-profit dedicated to planting and nurturing trees in rural and urban environments.
 Giving back to our community through community giving and volunteerism is just one way Bantrel is demonstrating our commitment to sustainability.
 Bantrel volunteers planted native shrubs and trees in a local YEG community off-leash area, and in 2022 in YYC at Sue Higgins off-leash park.

 Holiday Product Drive